PRAIRIE & GARDEN

 Prairie Inclusivity Program

-This program was created to help more people experience the beauty of our newly expanded restored prairie.
-It focuses on welcoming community members who may not be able to access traditional park programming due to language barriers, wheelchair use, cognitive differences, or other mobility needs.
+Our goal is to share the wonder of this remarkable ecosystem to community members who may not be able to access traditional park programming due to language barriers, wheelchair use, cognitive differences, or other mobility needs.

 Students from Waunakee High School's horticulture class get hands-on experience working in the garden.
 In early spring, students start seeds in the school’s state-of-the-art greenhouse and nurture the seedlings until planting time.
 Local service groups also help in the garden with various maintenance tasks throughout the year.
 Garden produce is utilized for program purposes, available for sampling by visitors and volunteers, and also donated to the Waunakee Food Pantry.